2018-19 Prospective Students

 *Note: Families should utilize the IRS Data Retrieval process for their 2016 tax information.

 STEP 2: Submit any additional paperwork requested by May 1, 2018*

 Additional paperwork - The Financial Aid Office will communicate with students via email to request any required additional paperwork.

 Students selected for a process called Verification will need to complete a Verification Worksheet AND either use the IRS Data Retrieval Tool process on the 2018-2019 FAFSA OR provide copies of the student's and parent's 2016 Tax Return Transcript(s).
 You can obtain a copy of the 2016 Tax Return Transcript(s) from the Internal Revenue Service (IRS) after you have submitted your 2016 federal tax return.
-To obtain a copy of your 2016 Tax Return Transcript, go to www.irs.gov and under the heading "Tools" select "Get Transcript of Your Tax Records".
+To obtain a copy of your 2016 Tax Return Transcript, go to www.irs.gov and select "Get Your Tax Record".
 Students are asked to provide the verification information as soon as possible.
 Delays in receipt of the verification documentation almost always delays the processing and disbursing of your financial aid.
 As a result, late fees and holds may be placed on your account so its important that you pay close attention to the information you receive from our office.

 * Applications must be received, not postmarked, by the dates above.
 Applications submitted after these dates will be considered on a rolling basis, depending on the availability of funds.

 STEP 3: If you receive financial assistance or scholarships (excluding student loans) from an outside source for the 2018-2019 academic year, you must notify the Financial Aid Office.